lee-chaeeun/anom_app/README.md

 ## Credits

 ### Anomaly Detection Evaluation
-This repository is forked from https://github.com/astha-chem/mvts-ano-eval
+The above repository of AnomApp is forked from https://github.com/astha-chem/mvts-ano-eval

 ### Anomaly Detection Algorithms
+All algorithms used in AnomApp are forked from https://github.com/astha-chem/mvts-ano-eval, which uses the the following algorithms with modifications in certain cases.

 #### PCA Reconstruction
 <p>Used for lossy reconstruction </p>